Skull Valley General Store Picture of the Week

 Stamp Mill Picture of the Week

 Everyone has heard the axiom, “All roads lead to Rome.”
-Well, not in Yavapai County, they don’t.
+Well, they don’t exist in Yavapai County.
 Over the past couple of years of traveling Arizona’s back roads, I’ve found that they lead to mines, and with good reason.
 We all have a vision of a dusty prospector sneaking off with a couple of burros to a secret gold mine in the mountains—this is before he became the Arizona Lottery huckster.
 A man like Jacob Waltz may discover a vein of gold, but it takes a corporation to extract it effectively.

-To make a ton of money, you have to move a thousand tons of ore.
-A couple of burlap sacks strapped to a burro’s back just won’t do.
-You have to move unrefined earth by wagon, truck, or railroad car.
-So part of The Company’s infrastructure is getting things to and from the mine site.
+You have to move a thousand tons of ore to make a ton of money.
+A few burlap sacks strapped to a burro’s back won’t do.
+You must move unrefined earth by wagon, truck, or railroad car.
+So, part of The Company’s infrastructure is getting things to and from the mine site.
 That is the Phelps-Dodge and the Senator Mine story—and this month’s back road adventure.

-While bouncing along the Senator Highway in R-Chee (according to his license plate that’s the correct spelling), Anne suddenly blurted, “There’s a large building down there.”
+While bouncing along the Senator Highway in R-Chee (according to his license plate, that’s the correct spelling), Anne suddenly blurted, “There’s a large building down there.”
 Since my side wasn’t overlooking the cliff, I couldn’t see it, so I stopped the truck and walked back to see the steel skeleton of an old structure.
 “Cool,” I told her as I climbed back into the driver’s seat.
 “It’s too early, so we’ll stop on the way back when the light is better.”

 Stamp Mill - The ruins of the Senator mine stamp mill are perched above the headwaters of the Hassayampa River.

-Stamp Mill – The ruins of the Senator mine stamp mill perches above the headwaters of the Hassayampa River.
-The mill is visible on Google Earth if you zoom in to the Senator Highway where it crosses the Hassayampa River.
+Stamp Mill—The ruins of the Senator Mine stamp mill perch above the headwaters of the Hassayampa River.
+The mill is visible on Google Earth if you zoom in on the Senator Highway, which crosses the Hassayampa River.

-After some research, I found out that the building was a 10-unit stamp mill for the Senator mines.
+After some research, I discovered that the building was a 10-unit stamp mill for the Senator Mines.
 As rock came from one of the three parallel shafts, the miners hauled it to the mill, where the hammers pounded big boulders into small ones.
 As far as ghost towns go, we struck gold (I couldn’t resist the pun, sorry).
-Concrete foundations usually are all we find in these places, but since this frame was a steel and not timber, the skeleton survives and gives scale to its size.
+Concrete foundations are usually all we find in these places, but since this frame was steel and not timber, the skeleton survives and gives scale to its size.
 From the road, I could easily walk down the stairs and wander the four floors.
-Vandals have decorated the remaining vertical walls for Christmas with colorful graffiti everywhere, so I guessed that we weren’t the first people to find this place.
+Vandals decorated the remaining vertical walls for Christmas with colorful graffiti everywhere, so I guessed we weren’t the first to find this place.

 Kennecott Mine - The Kennecott mining town is preserved in the Wrangell-St Elias National Park in Alaska.
 This should give you an idea of how a mill looked with the clapboard still intact.

-Kennecott Mine – The National Park Service has preserved the Kennecott mining in the Wrangell-St Elias National Park in Alaska.
-This photo should give you an idea of how a mill looked with the clapboard still intact.
+Kennecott Mine—The National Park Service has preserved the Kennecott mining in Wrangell-St Elias National Park in Alaska.
+This photo should give you an idea of a mill’s appearance with intact clapboard.

-In Alaska, I visited a similar mill at the Kennecott Mine in the Wrangell Saint Elias National Park.
-At this location, the Park Service keeps that building in an arrested state of decay, and it still has the red clapboard siding.
-I wanted to show you how the Senator stamp mill might have looked while it was running, so I’m including my Alaska photo.
+I visited a similar mill in Alaska at the Kennecott Mine in the Wrangell Saint Elias National Park.
+At this location, the Park Service keeps that building in an arrested state of decay and still has the red clapboard siding.
+I wanted to show you how Senator Stamp Mill might have looked while running, so I’m including my Alaska photo.

-For this week’s featured image—that I call Stamp Mill—I wanted to show the building and its environment, which is hard to do while standing inside of it.
+For this week’s featured image—Stamp Mill—I wanted to show the building and its environment, which is hard to do while standing inside of it.
 So, I took this shot from the far side of the Hassayampa River Canyon as the sun hung low in the western sky.
-I was lucky in that the remaining silver paint glowed in the afternoon sun, which makes the frame pop from the background.
+I was lucky in that the remaining silver paint glowed in the afternoon sun, making the frame pop from the background.

-You can see a larger version of Stamp Mill on its Web Page by clicking here.
+Click here to see a larger version of Stamp Mill on its website.
 I hope you like it.
-Be sure to come back next week when we present the final image from our drive on the Senator Highway.
+Be sure to return next week when we present the final image from our drive on the Senator Highway.

 Until next time — jw